apoorvsxna/VidSense-MindsDB/README.md

 ## Overview

-> _And you run and you run, to catch up with the sun but it's sinking,_\n
+> _And you run and you run, to catch up with the sun but it's sinking,_
 >
 > _Racing around to come up behind you again._
 >